masterrite/Foo_strip/README.md

 - Double-click album art to bring up foobar window
 - "Toggle floating strip" under View menu and bindable to a button in Column UI

+## Caveat

+The component will run an aggressive timer to reassert itself onto the topmost z-order to stay on top of the taskbar.
+But if you open start menu by clicking the start button, it will go behind the taskbar, because start menu (and the taskbar in tow) is always given the top-most z-order.
+Closing the menu by clicking elsewhere will bring up the strip, but closing the menu by clicking the start button again won't.
+In the latter case, just click the desktop or another window again.
+I think this is the best we can do.

+## Won't fix

+Width of the padding around album art pop-up is not customizable.
+I like the look of it.
+Its transparency is, however, and the pop-up size.

 ## Install